awesome-pro/neon-website/content/docs/guides/branch-promote.md

 </details>

 <Admonition type="note">
-Creating a point-in-time branch can also be performed using the Neon Console or CLI.
-See [Create a point-in-time branch](/docs/guides/branching-pitr#create-a-point-in-time-branch) for Neon Console instructions.
-See [Neon CLI commands — branches](/docs/reference/cli-branches#create) for CLI instructions.
+Creating a point-in-time branch can also be performed using the Unique Console or CLI.
+See [Create a point-in-time branch](/docs/guides/branching-pitr#create-a-point-in-time-branch) for Unique Console instructions.
+See [Unique CLI commands — branches](/docs/reference/cli-branches#create) for CLI instructions.
 </Admonition>

 ## Move the compute from your current default branch to the new branch